MacroAcon/pandacea/readme.md

 npm run build
 ```

+## Key Technologies

+### Model Context Protocol (MCP)

+MCP is the foundational protocol for Pandacea, enabling structured data requests with explicit purpose declarations, consent management, and compensation tracking.
+The protocol is defined in Protocol Buffers format and implements:

+1. **Robust Serialization**: Using Protocol Buffers for efficient, schema-evolving network transmission
+2. **Canonical Representation**: Deterministic CBOR encoding for cryptographic operations ensuring byte-for-byte consistency
+3. **Comprehensive Validation**: Multi-stage validation pipeline for syntax, semantics, and security

+See [MCP Specification](docs/mcp_specification.md) for more details.

+### Cryptographic Security

+The system implements strong cryptographic security using:

+- **EdDSA (Ed25519)** for digital signatures
+- **Deterministic serialization** for consistent cryptographic operations
+- **Key management** primitives with PKCS#8 compatibility
+- **Multi-level validation** for all cryptographic operations

+For more information on the serialization approach, see [Serialization Documentation](docs/serialization.md).

 ## Contributing

 Please see the [contributing guide](docs/contributing.md) for details on how to contribute to the project.